-Many articles detailing the benefits of propane talk about how it is an efficient fuel that is better for the environment than other traditional fuels.
+Propane has many environmental benefits over other energy sources.
+But why?
 Simply put, propane releases fewer harmful carbon emissions than other fuels.
-But why?
 The reason lies in the chemical makeup of propane.

 Propane’s chemical composition is C3H8, meaning it is composed of three carbon and eight hydrogen atoms.
 The majority of the molecule is hydrogen.
 That means that when propane combusts, the hydrogen atoms produce water vapor instead of the harmful emissions that are associated with other fuels.
 In fact, one molecule of propane contains about 72% hydrogen atoms, so most emissions simply become water vapor.